 VIRTUAL Library Skills Academy

 This program is open to individuals already working or newly hired in libraries, or people interested in working in public and academic libraries.
-To receive a certificate, the individual must complete the entire NINE hour program.
+To receive a certificate, the individual must complete the entire program without missing a session.

 Session I: Introduction

 An introduction to libraries and library services.
 Discussion topics include the history of libraries, the foundational principles of library service, the major types of libraries, the different functional areas of library work, the various jobs and roles in library work, an overview of the current employment landscape in the library field, and a discussion of “hot topics” such as censorship, privacy, rights of access, social media, etc.

 - Understand the history of libraries and the profession’s ever-evolving complexity;

 - Understand core principles of library service and the place of libraries in a democratic society;